List of governors of Washington

-Governors of the Territory of Washington
+Territory of Washington

-Washington Territory was created on March 2, 1853, from the northern half of Oregon Territory.
-At this point, Washington Territory also included the northern panhandle of modern Idaho and parts of Montana.
-The southern half of Idaho was assigned to the Washington Territory in 1859 after Oregon was admitted as a state.
-Idaho Territory was split from Washington Territory in 1863 giving Washington Territory its final borders.
+Washington Territory was organized on March 2, 1853, from the northern half of Oregon Territory.

-Due to the long distance between Washington, D.C., and Olympia, there was often a lengthy gap between a governor being appointed and his arrival in the territory.

-Governors of the State of Washington
+State of Washington

 Washington was admitted to the Union on November 11, 1889.
 The term for governor is four years, commencing on the second Monday in the January following the election.
 If the office of governor is vacant or the governor is unable to discharge their duties, the lieutenant governor assumes the duties of governor, though still officially retains the office of lieutenant governor.
 If both the offices of governor and lieutenant governor are unable to fulfill their duties, the secretary of state is next in line, and then the treasurer.
 There is no limit to the number of terms a governor may serve.
 The office of lieutenant governor is not elected on the same ticket as the governor.